nephio-project/test-infra/e2e/provision/README.md

    ```

    Note that this creates the default type, which as of right now is based on
-   teh workshop code.
-You can create an R1-based version by passing
+   the R1 code.
+You can create a workshop-based version by passing
-   `--metadata=nephio-setup-type=r1`.
+   `--metadata=nephio-setup-type=one-summit`.
 You can also enable the setup debug option
    with `--metadata=nephio-setup-debug=true`.

 2. If you want to watch the progress of the installation, give it about 30